 Household Recycling Centres - Common questions

-- Carefully consider if your trip is essential.
-Only visit if you cannot store your waste or use another disposal method such as the kerbside service.
+- Only visit if you cannot store your waste or use another disposal method such as the kerbside service.

 - Remember social distancing measures are now in place, this also means no assistance for unloading can be provided.

 - Only allow one person out of the vehicle whilst on site.

 - Come back another time if the site is busy.
 Long queues can cause traffic and block access to homes and businesses.

 What waste can I bring?